Let your voices be heard:

-Let your voices be heard: The sixteenth annual Rosa parks scholarship
+The sixteenth annual Rosa parks scholarship

-Eligibility All currently enrolled undergraduate students matriculating at UCCS are eligible to participate in this competition, with the exception of previous Rosa Parks Scholarship winners and anyone who is a professional (defined as one who has been paid for any type of creative work).
+Eligibility: All currently enrolled undergraduate students matriculating at UCCS are eligible to participate in this competition, with the exception of previous Rosa Parks Scholarship winners and anyone who is a professional (defined as one who has been paid for any type of creative work).

-- All materials should be clearly labeled, and indicate the names of anyone who assisted you with your entry or collaborated with you on your submission.
+* All materials should be clearly labeled and indicate the names of anyone who assisted you with your entry or collaborated with you on your submission.

-- All entries must be submitted by 12:00pm on Thursday, February 16, 2017.
+All entries must be submitted by 12:00pm on Tuesday, 19 February 2019.

 If your research includes human subjects you must have IRB (Institutional Biosafety Committee) training.

 *Performance Category: Performance entries may be, but are not limited to, multimedia presentations, photography, musical compositions, comedic or theatrical presentations, films, performance art, movies, dance, painting, sculpture and action/community service projects.
 Each entry, with the exception of sculptures and paintings, should be submitted on DVD or flash drive (limited to 20 minutes or less).

-*Personal Reflection: Submissions may not exceed 20 pages of double-spaced, word-processed work.
+*Personal Reflection: Submissions may not exceed 15 pages of double-spaced, word or pdf-processed work.
 Be sure to paginate your entry.

-*Creative Writing: Short Stories may not exceed 20 double-spaced, word-processed pages; plays may not exceed 25 double-spaced pages.
+*Creative Writing: Short Stories may not exceed 15 double-spaced, word or pdf-processed pages; plays may not exceed 25 double-spaced pages.

 *Poetry: One poetry submission per student; may not exceed 12 individual poems.
 Your submission will be judged in its entirety as opposed to individual works/poems.

 All artwork, including DVD’s or CD’s, etc. should be picked up within 6 months of submission.
-Submissions cannot be stored. **No entries will be accepted via email.
-They must be dropped off.
+Submissions cannot be stored.